danofsteel32/gstreasy/README.md

 Install with: `python -m pip install gstreasy`

 Also check out the `user_code.py` script for an `appsrc` example.
+As I write more examples they will appear in the `examples/` folder.

 ##### Simple pipeline without an `appsink` element: